 Salmonella is a bacterium that can cause illness and death in humans and animals, especially those who are very young, very old, or have weak immune systems.

-People infected with Salmonella can develop diarrhea, fever and abdominal cramps.
+According to CDC, people infected with Salmonella can develop diarrhea, fever and abdominal cramps.

 Consult your health care provider if you have symptoms of Salmonella infection.

 However, signs can include vomiting, diarrhea (which may be bloody), fever, loss of appetite and/or decreased activity level.

 If your pet has these symptoms, consult a veterinarian promptly.